piranna/piranna.github.io/_posts/2021-07-08-Abstract-classes-in-Javascript.md

 ---

-Javascript don't have the concept of abstract classes, but it's fairly easy to implement them: don't allow it :-) Just check if the `constructor` of the instance we are creating is the own class instead of one of its childrens, and don't allow it:
+Javascript don't have the concept of abstract classes, but it's fairly easy to
+implement: don't allow to instanciate them :-) Just check if the `constructor` of the instance we are creating is the own class instead of one of its childrens, and don't throw an error if it is:

 ```js
 class A